jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

 experiences with learning Clojure and integrating it witin my Emacs config.

-This article will be geared towards beginners, like me, looking to start writing some Clojure code with Emacs support.
+This article will be geared towards beginners, like me, looking to get started with Clojure and Emacs on OS X.

+1) Install Homebrew
+2) Install Homebrew Cask
+3) brew cask install java
+4) brew install leiningen
+5) Make sure exec path setup in emacs (ex. `/usr/local/bin`)
+6) package-install cider, 4clojure
+7) profiles.clj